cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ICC-EN.md

 # Project implementation

 The project objectives are as follows:
-* Development and provision of the ICC platform (Instrument Calibration Center)
+* Development and provision of the ICC (Instrument Calibration Center) platform
 * Combined application of the agile Scrum method and the DevOps approach

 The processes for carrying out the project are:
 * Agile Scrum method
 * DevOps approach
-* Continuous Cloud Deployment
+* Continuous deployment on the cloud

 # Technical characteristics

 The solution key points are as follows:
 * Infrastructure as Code: fully scripted and automated deployment of infrastructure and services
-* Elastic platform (based on Kubernetes clusters and S3 storage) to meet instantaneous processing needs, optimizing the cost
+* Elastic platform (based on Kubernetes clusters and S3 storage) to meet instant processing needs, optimizing cost
-* Provision of a virtual desktop and a complete work environment accessible from the browser
+* Providing a virtual desktop and complete work environment accessible from the browser

 ![Archi Picture](Project-CNES-ICC-EN pict 2.png)